-20 June 2022; redemption at par.
+[•]; redemption at par.

-Redemption (2022 Early Redemption:
+Early Redemption:

 For tax reasons or in other limited circumstances (as described in the "Terms and Conditions of the Notes"), including at the option of the Noteholders upon the occurrence of a Relevant Event (as defined in the "Terms and Conditions of the Notes").
-See "Terms and

-Conditions of the Notes"
+See "Terms and Conditions of the Notes'

+Reopening

-Reopening: The Issuer reserves the right to reopen this series of Notes (for details see "Terms and Conditions of the Notes - Condition 16 (Further obligations of the Issuer, save only for such obligations as may be preferred by mandatory provisions of applicable law and have the benefit of a negative pledge.
+The Issuer reserves the right to reopen this series of Notes (for details see "Terms and Conditions of the Notes - Condition 16 (Further Issues)").

-Status of Notes: The obligations of the Issuer to make payments under the Notes constitute unsecured obligations of the Issuer which will rank pari passu among themselves and at least pari passu in right of payment with all other present and future unsubordinated and unsecured passu among themselves and at least pari passu in right of payment with all other present and future unsubordinated and unsecured obligations of each Guarantor, save only for such obligations as may be preferred by mandatory provisions of applicable law and have the benefit of a negative pledge.
+Status of Notes:

+The obligations of the Issuer to make payments under the Notes constitute unsecured obligations of the Issuer which will rank pari passu among themselves and at least pari passu in right of payment with all other present and future unsubordinated and unsecured obligations of the Issuer, save only for such obligations as may be preferred by mandatory provisions of applicable law and have the benefit of a negative pledge.